i-am-meghana/i-am-meghana/README.md

 💬 I like dabbling with fancy front-ends (≖⩊≖)

-💬 I am always looking for an opportunity to learn and improve my skills ;)
+💬 I am always looking for opportunities to learn and improve my skills ;)

 💬 Keep up with my learnings on